-I’ve written about the study that Bill used as evidence in my post, New Study Shows Staging Doesn’t Actually Work.
+I’ve written about the study that Bill used as evidence in my post,.
 I discussed the fact that the study was not even a little scientific as the “buyers” weren’t actually in the market for a home in the areas that they were “evaluating” and the study only used virtual home staging as opposed to actually taking real prospective buyers to staged and unstaged properties.

 Home buying, and home staging, are both based on emotion.
 The participants lacked the necessary ingredient, emotion of potential loss or gain of the home.
 Without emotion and a vested interest, the study has no merits.